This post may contain affiliate links. Read my disclaimer policy for more info.

 Back in Elysium, we follow Lucy – underworld beauty mogul and Sal’s friend – who is trying to figure out the cause of the Dust Sickness.
 I really wished we had gotten longer chapters of her.
 Lucy doesn’t have any magic.
 She works to study the Dust Sickness that has been plaguing Elysium, even working as a nurse at the local hospital.
 I enjoyed reading of her determination and how she was willing to figure out the “game.”

 As for historical accuracies, I can’t vouch for any as I am not knowledgeable on American history.
 However, I found the plot to be well thought out.
 The storyline never bored me, though I did feel the story only picked up once Asa and Sal were exiled.
 I liked that the first part of the book focused on showing life in Elysium – the social order Mother Morevna had governed – as it showed how vastly different life outside of Elysium was.
 I did not find the plot boring me, and all the characters piqued my interest.
 This is definitely a book I would recommend to those who have enjoyed reading The Never Tilting World by Rin Chupeco.

 🌺 Do you know of other books with a gang of witches?

 🌺 Which steampunk animal would you like to accompany you in a post-cataclysm novel?

-If you enjoy my work here at Camillea Reads, consider helping me by donating to my buying me a coffee through ko-fi, using my Book Depository affiliate link or joining my Patreon.
+If you enjoy my work here at Camillea Reads, consider helping me by donating to my buying me a coffee through ko-fi, using my Amazon affiliate link or joining my Patreon.
 You can also subscribe to my Youtube channel and new podcast, Totes and Tales.